csejay3chauhan/microsodt-engage-22-project/README.md

 ## Key Features

-* The Web app consume very less memory
+- The Web app consume very less memory
-* The web app very good accuracy
+- The web app very good accuracy
-* The App has A login/singup page so it can be used only authorised people
+- The App has A login/singup page so it can be used only authorised people
-* Its run very smothly & it is also good working on less capacity devices (tested)
+- Its run very smothly & it is also good working on less capacity devices (tested)
-* it response time is very low it is so fast .
+- it response time is very low it is so fast .
-* The attendance can be filter or search by the teacher & HOD
+- The attendance can be filter or search by the teacher & HOD
-* The searching has a many options ton get a perfect result.
+- The searching has a many options ton get a perfect result.
-* The Audio message is included.it is soft voice and notify us.
+- The Audio message is included.it is soft voice and notify us.
-* The attendance is export/Download in the CSV file.
+- The attendance is export/Download in the CSV file.
-* The attendance is also Download in PDF form.
+- The attendance is also Download in PDF form.
-* if the attendance is once taken in same student then again not mark . it will mark in next day/next lecture.
+- if the attendance is once taken in same student then again not mark . it will mark in next day/next lecture.
-* Easy in the modification
+- Easy in the modification
-* if Unknown/not registered person take the attendance it show the red mark and it will not display the attendance.
+- if Unknown/not registered person take the attendance it show the red mark and it will not display the attendance.
-* No limits at image Size .
+- No limits at image Size .
-* it the search section we can search attendance in multiple ways .
+- it the search section we can search attendance in multiple ways .

-* App will keep alive in tray for quick usage
-* Full screen mode
-  - Write distraction free.
-* Cross platform
-  - Windows, macOS and Linux ready.

 ## How To Use